ThomasMBury/deep-early-warnings-pnas/README.md

 ## Directories

-**figures_pnas**: Code to generate figures used in manuscript.
+**/figures_pnas**: Code to generate figures used in manuscript.

-**test_models**: Code to simulate and compute early warning signals for the test models.
+**/test_models**: Code to simulate and compute early warning signals for the test models.
 These include the Consumer-Resource model, May's harvesting model and an SEIRX model.

-**test_empirical**: Code to pre-process and compute early warning signals for the empirical datasets.
+**/test_empirical**: Code to pre-process and compute early warning signals for the empirical datasets.
 These include Sedimentary archives from the Mediterranean Sea, thermoacoustic instability, and paleoclimate transitions.

-**training_data**: Code to generate training data for the deep learning algorithm.
+**/training_data**: Code to generate training data for the deep learning algorithm.